 Either action opens the URL in your browser.

-Defining a set of default columns for list-component values
+Defining a default set of columns

 1.Columns defined by users in their own personal profiles.